hector7/mongoose-restapi-ui/README.md

 - `setModel(route: string, model: mongoose.Model [, options])`:
     Set model `model` on path `route` from the router.
     Generates GET, POST, PUT, PATCH and DELETE methods.

-    Options:
+`setModel`.`Options`:
 - `name`: `string`
     Switch path `name` as the name label for UI purpose as complex objects.
 - `hasAddPermission` / `hasUpdatePermission` / `hasDeletePermission`: `(Request, MongooseDocument, (err, bool, string?)=>void)`
     Will be called in order to custom permissions.
     Will be called second callback parameter with `true` or `false` as result of permission check.
     If there are provided the third parameter of callback and `false` are provided as result, will be sended it as custom statusText with status 403.

 ### Next features
 - Sort parameter on GET options